-In Ayurveda, Pushkarmul (Inula racemosa) consists of the dried root of plant Inula racemosa.
-This plant grows in temperate and alpine Western Himalayas.
-It is also known as Kashmira, as the plant is abundantly found in Kashmir.
+In Ayurveda, Pushkarmul (Inula racemosa) consists of the dried root of the plant Inula racemosa.
+This plant grows in temperate, and alpine Western Himalayas.
+It is also known as Kashmira, as the plant are abundantly found in Kashmir.

-The fresh root has dull brownish skin with yellowish colour inside.
+The fresh root has dull brownish skin with yellowish color inside.
 It becomes grayish on drying.
-It has sweet and camphoraceous odour and have a bitter taste.
+It has sweet, and camphoraceous odour, and have a bitter taste.
 In Kashmir, the roots are used as adulterant of Saussurea lappa.

 - Kingdom: Plantae – Plants

 - Subkingdom: Tracheobionta – Vascular plants

 - Superdivision: Spermatophyta – Seed plants

 - Class: Magnoliopsida – Dicotyledons

 - Family: Asteraceae – Aster family

 - Genus: Inula L. – yellowhead